Flea Control for Cats

 Typically contain permethrin or pyrethrin insecticides.
 These products have little residual activity and require humans and animals to be removed from the environment during treatment and for a period after application.

 In many cases of flea infestation, environmental management may also be necessary.
 It takes up to 3-months to break the life cycle of the flea, so treating all pets monthly and cleaning the environment is recommended.

-A study conducted by The Ohio State University demonstrated that up to 96% of adult and all immature stages of fleas can be killed by vacuuming.
-Vacuuming should be performed on carpeted as well as wooden floors and along the floor board twice weekly.
+A study conducted by The Ohio State University demonstrated that up to 96% of adults and all immature stages of fleas can be killed by vacuuming.
+Vacuuming should be performed on carpeted as well as wooden floors and along with the floorboard twice weekly.